💌Become a special free WeCookier member. Gift included! 🎁 🛒Visit Shop Gotta-havs!

 Important:

-Take every precaution NOT to get any syrup, piping gel, or water on the front.
+Take every precaution NOT to get syrup, piping gel, or water on the front.
 You’ll either get a very glossy splotch or an ugly smear.

 I have never had a problem with the edges curling up.
 I’m not sure why some have that problem.
 Maybe the royal icing recipe?
 Maybe the brand of icing sheets?
 Humidity?
 Using piping gel instead?